 Things I hear a lot from guys online: "Well, did YOU ever run into this..." or "What did YOU do when this happened to you?"
 I just realized,...I never really did share my full story with the world.
-I hinted at it a bit in the About Me page, but I haven't gone into any kind of detail to paint a picture of just HOW and WHY some blowhard bald guy in his forties decided to make a website and declare himself an expert on all things relationshipy.
+I haven't gone into any kind of detail to paint a picture of just HOW and WHY some blowhard bald guy in his forties decided to make a website and declare himself an expert on all things relationshipy.

 So, here it is..
 PART 1 of my story.
 Hope you get something out of it and learn a thing or two.
 If not, at least poke fun at me where applicable.